Finding Primary Sources in Print

 One way to find primary sources on a subject is to browse the subject headings in HOLLIS.
 Subject headings from the Library of Congress are used consistently in HOLLIS's 'Library Catalog' to describe what books are about.
 When you find a good subject heading (see the first arrow below), click on Starts With/Browse at the top of the HOLLIS screen.
 Then change 'Browse by Author' to 'Browse by Subject.,' and type your subject heading.

 ► To find subject headings for browsing, bring up the HOLLIS record for a book you already know about; or do a keyword search for your topic, such as College baseball or Cuban slave narratives or Transgender Australians.
-These will bring up subject headings like College sports or Slavery -- Cuba or Transgender people -- Australia.
+These will bring up books with subject headings like College sports or Slavery--Cuba or Transgender people--Australia.

 ► When you browse, look for subjects with subheadings like these: